-We are proposing to develop a solar farm, and battery storage, on land North and East of Denmead Farm, Edneys Lane, Denmead, Hampshire
+We have proposed to develop a solar farm, and battery storage, on land North and East of Denmead Farm, Edneys Lane, Denmead, Hampshire

 The proposed solar farm would provide renewable electricity for distribution to the National Grid.
 This project would generate significant amounts of energy each year of the proposed 40 years of operational life, while also providing significant carbon dioxide savings when compared to generation of electricity by non-renewable sources.
 The proposals include battery storage which will allow energy to be stored on site at times when grid-demand is lower and exported at times of higher demand to ensure no energy is ‘lost’ and help balance the National Grid.

 The Site is located on land North and East of Denmead Farm, Edneys Lane, Denmead, comprising approximately 87 hectares of land.
 While there are no statutory landscape, heritage or ecological designations on site, as part of our site surveys and further assessments we will be considering these matters carefully in developing our proposals for consultation.